QuentinRa/blog.quentinra.dev/operating-systems/networking/protocols/http.md

 * `Cookie`: The client send in every request the created cookies
 * `Host`: one of the domain names hosted by the server
 * `Server`: name of the HTTP server, maybe the version/OS too
+* `Accept`: media types that the client can understand
+* `User-Agent`: describe the client initiating the request
 * ...

 ##### HTTP Payload